shuped/Angular-Viewer/README.md

 # Angular Viewer

-Open files related to an angular directives in a grid format Select "av" from the VSCode command palette (CMD+SHIFT+P / CTRL+SHIFT+) to run the extension
+Open files related to an angular directives in a grid format.

+Select "av" from the VSCode command palette (CMD+SHIFT+P / CTRL+SHIFT+) to run the extension

 ## Features